The Value of SustainabilityBy Judi Hess

 Copperleaf helps organizations make informed decisions by quantifying value in terms of how every initiative drives the attainment of strategic goals.
 The Copperleaf Value Framework (CVF) uses a comprehensive set of quantitative measurements to evaluate the impacts of proposed investments and portfolios on sustainability, in conjunction with traditional financial measurements.
 The CVF captures the overall strategic management decision criteria for an organization, or put simply, defines “what an organization values” beyond just financial objectives.
 It encompasses factors related to service levels, risk categories, benefits, and financial impacts—including factors influencing stewardship and sustainability.

 We’ve developed a library to capture the knowledge and models used to support sustainability in the decision-making process.
-The Copperleaf Value Framework Libary is an extensive collection of best practice value models that have been proven and accepted by peer organizations and regulatory bodies.
+The Copperleaf Value Model Libary is an extensive collection of best practice value models that have been proven and accepted by peer organizations and regulatory bodies.
 It is already in use, in various forms, with over 35 organizations worldwide, and is helping to inform approximately one third of a trillion dollars of investment in physical and digital infrastructure in the world today.

 In terms of sustainability, the Library includes over 70 value models, which are informed by the United Nations 2030 Agenda for Sustainable Development in the following areas: